christianf9156/github-tutorial/README.md

 2. **Github works with git to share files, projects, repositories and directories**
   * Github only saves the code that is **<span style="color:red">PUSHED</span>** from git
-  * Must have an account at https://github.com/ in order to use git
+  * Must have an account at https://github.com/ in order to use github
   * On the github website you make your respository to hold and save all code
   * You can make new repositories in github for different projects and to keep projects organized
   * can link to git by copying and pasting your ssh key to git with git clone
-  * you can choose to have respoitory using http or ssh key
-  * ssh key is better